jonhadfield/awesome-standard-notes/README.md

 * [Google Keep to Standard Notes nodeJS converter](https://gist.github.com/lzambarda/5e6cebd8356d3a2b5a2de01068745f5b) - Simple NodeJS script to convert a Google Keep Takeout export into a descrypted Standard Notes backup.
 * [evernote2md](https://github.com/wormi4ok/evernote2md) - Evernote2md is a CLI tool to convert Evernote notes exported in *.enex format to a directory with markdown files.
 * [Aegis to TokenVault](https://gist.github.com/kahnwong/e94933bb80888e4b7f75df4d90645cbe) - Export secret keys and account info from Aegis, then use this python script to format it into something the TokenVault Editor can use.
+* [Yarle - The ultimate converter of Evernote notes to Markdown](https://github.com/akosbalasko/yarle) - A fully configurable cross-platform desktop application to convert your Evernote notebooks (enex files) to Markdown format.

 ## Libraries
 * [gosn-v2](https://github.com/jonhadfield/gosn-v2) - A library written in Go